Percentage Point

 Basis Points (Bps)

-In professional finance, traders often avoid the word "percent" entirely to prevent confusion.
-Instead, they use **basis points** (pronounced "bips"). * 1 Percentage Point = 100 Basis Points. * 0.50 Percentage Points = 50 Basis Points. * 0.01 Percentage Points = 1 Basis Point.
-When the Fed raises rates by "25 basis points," everyone knows they mean +0.25%.
-There is no ambiguity about whether they mean a 25% increase in the current rate.
+In professional finance, traders often avoid the word "percent" entirely to prevent any possible confusion.
+Instead, they use basis points (often pronounced as "bips").
+A basis point is simply one one-hundredth of a percentage point.
+1. 1 Percentage Point = 100 Basis Points.
+2. 0.50 Percentage Points = 50 Basis Points.
+3. 0.01 Percentage Points = 1 Basis Point.
+When the Federal Reserve announces it is raising interest rates by "25 basis points," every market participant immediately knows they mean an absolute increase of 0.25%.
+This specialized terminology removes any ambiguity about whether the change is relative to the current rate or absolute in its own right.

 Real-World Example: The Fee Hike